chisness/gtodecisions/_posts/2024-05-10-huberman-pregnancy.md

 \end{equation}
 $$

+## Huberman Calculation Issues
 There are many issues here.
 To start, since probabilities are by definition between $0$ and $1$, he clearly made an error. $10$ pregnancy attempts by his logic would make you $200\%$ likely to be pregnant, which doesn't really make too much sense.

+Huberman was *adding* $20\%$ for each attempt, which is not the correct approach.
+By the end of this post, we'll explain how the actual theory works.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I made a visualization for you all. <a href="https://t.co/LMTECq70HZ">https://t.co/LMTECq70HZ</a> <a href="https://t.co/IGIL1HyGQl">pic.twitter.com/IGIL1HyGQl</a></p>&mdash; Matthew B Jané (@MatthewBJane) <a href="https://twitter.com/MatthewBJane/status/1789015382230991289?ref_src=twsrc%5Etfw">May 10, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Huberman Correction
 He since posted a [Twitter correction](https://twitter.com/hubermanlab/status/1788964558758965281) and has updated the original videos.

-By the end of this post, you'll understand how the actual theory works.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I made a visualization for you all. <a href="https://t.co/LMTECq70HZ">https://t.co/LMTECq70HZ</a> <a href="https://t.co/IGIL1HyGQl">pic.twitter.com/IGIL1HyGQl</a></p>&mdash; Matthew B Jané (@MatthewBJane) <a href="https://twitter.com/MatthewBJane/status/1789015382230991289?ref_src=twsrc%5Etfw">May 10, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+# Correctly Calculating Pregnancy Probabilities
 We're not here to critique an error, but rather to LEARN PROBABILITY!
 So how DO you calculate this probability?

 For a single attempt, we use the Huberman assumption that $ \Pr(\text{Pregnancy}) = 0.2 $.
 We'll define this as $ p = 0.2 $.

 We also then know that $ \Pr(\text{No Pregnancy}) = 1 - p = 1 - 0.2 = 0.8 $.

+## 6 Pregnancy Attempts
 So after $6$ attempts, we can say that the $ \Pr(\text{Preg after 6 attempts}) $ is equal to the inverse of the probability of *not* getting pregnant $6$ times in a row.
 Mathematically, we can write:

 $$